demisto/content/Packs/PrismaCloudCompute/Playbooks/Prisma_Cloud_Compute_-_Audit_Alert_v2_README.md

-Default playbook for parsing Prisma Cloud Compute audit alerts.
+Default playbook for parsing and enrichment of Prisma Cloud Compute audit alerts.

 ## Dependencies